ReX-XAI/ReX/docs/script.md

 ## Script usage
-ReX can take in scripts that define the model behaviour, define the preprocessing for the model and how the model's output can be interpreted by ReX.
-This is to allow the users to provide custom script/models to ReX.
+ReX can take in scripts that define the model behaviour, the preprocessing for the model and how the model's output can be interpreted by ReX.
+This is to allow the users to provide custom preprocessing/models to ReX.

-As outline in the command_line.md, the user can pass in the script using the --script arg.
+As outline in the [command line section](command_line.md), the user can pass in the script using the `--script arg`.

 ```bash
 rex imgs/dog.jpg --script scripts/pytorch.py -vv --output dog_exp.jpg